-However, one of the undesirable impacts of quantum computing is the decline of certain cryptographic algorithms.
-Since quantum computers will perform complex calculations more quickly than classical computers, they will be able to break crypto mechanisms that are considered safe today.
+One of the undesirable impacts of quantum computing is the decline of certain cryptographic algorithms.
+Since quantum computers will perform specific complex calculations more quickly than classical computers, they will be able to break crypto mechanisms that are considered safe today.

 While the industry may not agree when quantum computers will become practical and available to malicious actors, it does agree with the need to deprecate traditional cryptographic schemes.
 The challenge is to come up with cryptographic infrastructure capable of operating on traditional computers and resistant to attacks from both traditional and quantum computers.